 - Guar gum: Guar gum is a powdered products that’s used as a stabilizer, emulsified and thickener.
 You’ll find it in almond milk, yogurts, soups and fiber supplements.
 It can also be used to help form gluten-free baked goods.

 - Gum arabic: Gum arabic is made from natural hardened sap.
 It’s often used in a wide variety of desserts, daily products and ice creams.
 There are some benefits to gum arabic, including its ability to treat IBS and constipation, fight insulin resistance and regulate cholesterol.
 But it may also lead to gassiness, bloating and indigestion, in some cases.

 - Gelatin: Gelatin is a protein that’s derived from partial hydrolysis of collagen.
 It may improve your gut health and digestion, improve your skin health and support the health of your joints.

 - Pectin: Pectin is a carbohydrate that’s found in citrus fruits and used to form a gel-like substance.
 It’s packed with fiber and may help to lower your cholesterol.

 There are also carrageenan-free almond milks and daily-free beverages, ice cream without carrageenan and organic foods that are made without the additive.
 You may find that carrageenan-free beverages tend to separate, but you can simply shake them up before drinking.

 - Studies have shown that degraded carrageen (also called poligeenan) has dangerous, inflammatory effects.
 However, the evidence on undegraded carrageen side effects is limited to animal and cell studies.

 - Is carrageenan really bad for your health?
-Researchers don’t agree on the risk of carrageenan inflammation, but there are anecdotal reports that avoiding carrageenan foods helps to relieve stomach discomfort and digestive problems.
+Researchers don’t agree on the risk of carrageenan inflammation, but there are anecdotal reports that avoiding foods with this additive helps relieve stomach discomfort and digestive problems.